-Help Barnsley Museums & Heritage Trust give children the chance to explore and discover the magic of Cannon Hall Park & Gardens through play, art, and physical activity.
-With your help, we can create a magical tree sculpture to mark the entrance to a new wooden play trail, due for completion in summer 2019.
+Help Barnsley Museums & Heritage Trust give children the chance to explore and discover nature at Cannon Hall Park & Gardens through play, art, and physical activity.
+With your help, we can create a magical tree sculpture to mark the entrance to a new outdoor wooden play trail, due for completion in summer 2019.

 Why we need your help…